ophir11235813/Lane_lines/ophir_samson_writeup.md

 ---

-Goal: Identify and highlight the left- and right-lane markings of a highway, given a raw video feed.
+Goal of this case: Identify and highlight the left- and right-lane markings of a highway, given a raw video feed.

-Introduction to method: We'll first show how to do this for a single image.
-The video is then a stream of many independent images, each of which are processed using the same method.

-Method:

-STEP 1: Read in image (a three color channel image), and convert to gray scale (single channel).

-STEP 2:
+Specifically:

-* Make a pipeline that finds lane lines on the road
+* Build a pipeline that receives a still image of a highway and finds the lane lines
-* Reflect on your work in a written report
+* Reflect on the process of building this code.

 [//]: # (Image References)